nokuree/munchies/README.md

 This website is designed to be your one-stop shop for finding **restaurants that are open** and ready to satisfy your late-night cravings.
 No more endlessly scrolling through outdated information or getting frustrated by Google Maps showing closed places.
 Munchies takes the guesswork out of your late-night adventures.

-Introducing **Brongo**, your personal AI assistant powered by ChatGPT-4.
+Introducing **Brongo**, your personal AI assistant powered by ChatGPT-4o-mini.
 Brongo is here to help you find just the right restaurant, providing personalized recommendations based on your preferences.
 Whether you're in the mood for pizza, sushi, or a late-night burger, Brongo has you covered.

-Check it out!: munchies-box.com (Website currently offline as it is too expensive for me to host long term.
+Check it out!: https://munchies-box.com (Website currently offline as it is too expensive for me to host long term.
 I am actively working on switching to a student account and switching from Azure Kubernetes to Azure App Services, along with working on resource efficency.
-In the mean time, check out the demo video here: https://www.linkedin.com/posts/simon-meili-605066267_excited-to-share-my-latest-project-munchiesa-activity-7231024418263605248-ofMX?utm_source=share&utm_medium=member_desktop)
+In the mean time, check out the demo video here!: https://www.linkedin.com/posts/simon-meili-605066267_excited-to-share-my-latest-project-munchiesa-activity-7231024418263605248-ofMX?utm_source=share&utm_medium=member_desktop)

 ## Features
 - **Comprehensive Account System**: Includes a robust 2-Factor Authentication system for enhanced security.